-We accept Visa, MasterCard and American Express for your safari deposit.
+We accept Visa, MasterCard and Discover for your safari deposit.
 The remaining balance is due 90 days prior to departure and is payable by check, wire transfer or money order.

 Additional costs may include: tips for your guides, drivers and staff, bar beverages, laundry service, phone calls, passport and visa fees, souvenirs and travel insurance (if you choose to purchase it).

 Please note: Your pre-departure packet includes a visa application form and information on travel insurance and tipping.